patel-om/wine-staging/README.md

 ```

 Before you proceed with the compilation, please make sure that you installed all
-additional build dependencies required for the Wine Staging features you are
+additional build dependencies required for the Wine Staging features, you are
 interested in (check output of `./configure`).
 More information about building
 Wine Staging, optional build dependencies, and hints for packagers are collected
 in our [Wiki](https://github.com/wine-compholio/wine-staging/wiki/Packaging).